phuclevinh2000/final-portfolio/README.md

 - FlexBox

 ## Note
-The portfolio is still developing for more function and update for more projects, I am implementing MailChimp to collect visitor's messages.
+The portfolio is still developing for more function and update for more projects, I am implementing MailChimp to collect visitor's messages and mobile responsive.

 ## How to run the portfolio
 1. Clone this github resporitory